AlexzTj/co2/README.md

 * to OK if there are 3 consecutive OK statuses.
 * to WARN if current status is OK.

+Listener can be refacored to async, with bigger load listener can be moved to a separate service.
+It will increase wirte performance and will allow smart scaling for heavy read/write operations.

 Sensor status is stored in ```sensor_current_status``` table.

 Historical alerts are calculated in runtime, if 3 consecutive metrics have status WARN they are grouped to AlertAggregate with start/end date and co2 value from each metric.